News February 02, 2021

 Beyond the indisputable moral obligation, D&I may be the best kept secret to business success.
 Research has found that diverse companies are more innovative, produce more revenue, have happier customers, and increased productivity.

 A study by Boston Consulting Group found that diversity increases innovation, resulting in 19% more revenue.
 This was further predicated in 2019 with the Diversity Wins study by McKinsey that revealed diverse teams are more likely to make better, bolder decisions.
 A broader spectrum of representations and identities brings a wider range of creativity and expertise to the table.
-A varied talent pool means better anticipation of market shifts, a larger customer base, and personalized insights into the market.
+A varied talent pool means better anticipation of market shifts, larger customer base, and personalised insights into the market.
 And 77% of CEOs claim their D&I strategy has had a direct positive effect on customer satisfaction.

 Productivity also benefits from diversity.
 According to the Harvard Business Review, teams rich with cognitive diversity produce faster solutions than those that lack this attribute.
 This study also uncovered that decision making was 60% faster among culturally diverse teams.